FREQUENTLY ASKED QUESTIONS (FAQs)

 12. Are you an Umbrella School?

-No. We are not even a legal entity. :) If you have chosen to register yourself as a home-educating family in Tennessee by registering under an Umbrella School, you need to do that through an organization such as Home Life Academy.
+No. If you have chosen to register yourself as a home-educating family in Tennessee by registering under an Umbrella School, you need to do that through an organization such as Home Life Academy.
 Home-educating families in Virginia are not required to register through an Umbrella School.

 13. Are you a non-profit organization?

-We have not gone through the paperwork and expense to become a certified non-profit organization.
-However, we have many things in common with such organizations!
+We are in the process of becoming a 501c3 organization.
 Bristol Academy is organized by busy volunteers and our expenses barely cover our costs.
 Our leaders strive to operate with transparency and honesty, and we appreciate all the volunteers who help us offer these classes to our kids.
 In keeping with our commitment to transparency, you are welcome to contact us if you have any questions about this.

 14. Can I register my 12-year-old or 13-year-old to take classes?